Observers, Global Observers, and Observer Objects

 class derives from ProjectileBehavior

-, as do all of the other Behavior classes, giving it access to lifecycle events on Projectiles.
+, as do all of the other classes, giving it access to lifecycle events on Projectiles.
 While behaviors aim to act upon the Projectile itself, an Observer is intended to act upon something external to the Projectile.

 The Demo Actor Observer in the demo scene is used to recognize when a projetile fired by the "Player" Actor